PurdueECE264/2018SpringProblems/HW02-TestGenerator/README.md

 ## Test Generator for HW02/HW03
-This is test generator that we have created for HW02 and HW03.
+This is the test generator that we have created for HW02 and HW03.

 Please find the following files along with this README in this folder:
 * `testgen.c` - this is the main file for generating the test case.
 Please read below regarding the flow for testgen file